 If your project is already complete then consider applying for our DISTRIBUTION REWIRED Marketplace.

 If your film is selected the producer will receive EIFF accreditation, two nights’ accommodation in Edinburgh, and return UK travel.
-The event will take place on Sunday 21st June 2020.
+The date for this event has been postponed.
+We will confirm the amended date as soon as possible.

 Each project will present a short pitch including a trailer or clips from the film (max.
 3mins) to invited industry professionals with the aim of providing opportunities for projects to reach completion and be taken to international markets.